grafana/slo-workshop-breakouts/lab2/Breakout_2_SLO_Creation_in_Grafana_Cloud.md

 ```
 http_target
 ```
 This label will be used to distinguish between different types of HTTP endpoints (/account, /cart, /fastcache, /health, /payment, /login, etc.).
+This is a big differentiator of Grafana SLO, the capability to provide a group by label in our SLI definition, which will give us deep insight into which parts of my application are contributing the most to our error burn rate.

 ```Step 6:``` Click 'Run queries'
 You should see a auto-generated SLI query and its visual representation.